Connect with us

 The long-established Vancouver Resource Investment Conference (VRIC) returned this week for the 25th time and brought a vast array of mining companies to the city’s convention centre.

-An assortment of individuals with different roles and interests were there between January 29-30 to view the various booths and presentations and mining companies in attendance were involved with everything from gold, silver, copper and nickel to lithium and uranium.
+An assortment of individuals with different roles and interests were there between January 29-30 to view the various booths and presentations.
+Mining companies in attendance were involved with everything from gold, silver, copper and nickel to lithium and uranium.

 Harris discussed how many gold companies have been paying more and higher dividends since 2020.

-“Since 2020, gold companies have been stepping up the dividends they pay, and an increasing number of gold companies are paying dividends,” said Harris.
+“Since 2020, gold companies have been stepping up the dividends they pay,” Harris said, “and an increasing number of gold companies are paying dividends,”

 Harris also says there are many who believe the price of gold will continue to rise and stay at a high dollar.